 Once the visa officer is convinced and all the requirements have been met, students will be advised in writing that their application has been approved in principle.
 Students will be given a month to submit the following documents – Fee receipts issued by the New Zealand Education Institute and any other specific requirement.

-The visa will be issued not earlier than 14 to 21 working days prior to course commencement.
+The visa is issued 14 to 21 working days prior to course commencement.
 The student visa will be valid for a period in proportion to the duration of the fee paid.
 If a student pays fees for the entire duration of the course then visa is issued for the full term of the study.

 Call our NewZealand Counselor